Virtus92/php-1-Virtus92/creating_sessions.md

 ```php
 session_start();
 ```
-The syntax to add data to the array is the same as it is for any associative array.
+The syntax to add data to the array is the same as for any associative array.
 The key should describe the data that the element is being used to store:
 ```php
 $_SESSION['name'] = 'Ivy';
 $_SESSION['age'] = 27;